ragardner/tksheet/DOCUMENTATION.md

 search_value = "the cell value I'm looking for" print (search_value in self.sheet)
 ```
-- Can also check if a row is in the sheet.
+- Can also check if a row is in the sheet if a `list` is used.

 ___